MSc Global Development and Environment

 Visit our programme catalogue for full details of the structure and unit content for our MSc Global Development and Environment.

-A strong upper second-class honours degree (65% or higher) or international equivalent in social sciences, physical sciences, life sciences or professional degrees (medicine, architecture, planning or engineering).
-Candidates with a strong background in humanities plus relevant work experience will also be considered.
-Applicants with a lower class of degree or a degree in a non-standard subject with relevant work experience of 6 months will be considered on a case-by-case basis.
+An upper second-class honours degree or international equivalent in social sciences, physical sciences, life sciences or professional degrees (medicine, architecture, planning or engineering).
+Candidates with a humanities degree and other non-standard subjects plus relevant work experience will also be considered.

 See international equivalent qualifications on the International Office website.